UNINETTSigma2/documentation/files_storage/clusters.md

 `--gres=localscratch:<size>`, where *<size>* is the size of the requested area, for instance `--gres=localscratch:20G` for 20 GiB.

-Compute nodes on Fram have 198GiB disk that can be handed out to local scratch areas.
+Compute nodes on Fram have 198 GiB disk that can be handed out to local scratch areas.
 On Saga most nodes have 300 GiB; a few of the bigmem nodes have 7 TiB and the GPU nodes have 8 TiB.
 If a job tries to use more space on the area than it requested, it will get a "disk